 We Are An Allergy Free Classroom

-Please note that some of our students suffer from the following allergies: nuts or coconut.
-Please make sure you read the lables and do not send any products containing these items to our classroom during classroom celebrations or as a snack.
+Please note that some of our students suffer from the following allergies: peanuts/treenuts.
+Please make sure you read the labels and do not send any products containing these items to our classroom during classroom celebrations or as a snack.
 We are asking your assistance in providing a safe learning environment for the other students in our class.
 Thank you for your cooperation.”
 If your child has an allergy that I am not aware of please let me know ASAP.Letter of the Week:During the week we will continue our phonics program, Fundations, and review the letters and sounds that have been taught.Letter's We've Worked On:

 Practice the letters and their sounds daily.